ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

+1.2 2009-05-04 Changed the contents of the <title> tag per item.
+Added a new
+               configuration option LONG_TITLE to enable the old behaviour.
+               Added new URL parameter ?force=password to enable clearing of the cache if, for some reason, the URL is not generated correctly.
 1.1 2009-04-23 Fix an error in the default dir2cast.ini
 1.0 2008-03-17 Fixed a couple of bugs with incomplete ID3 tags.
                The most-common case, that of hitting the cache, has been